Who's obsessed with seaglass?

 Broken china, tiles and ceramics are also cherished.
 Here is a beautiful pile from Portugal...

-One of my very best days finding seaglass, I was at a beach I walked often (Rincon point in California) that typically had no sealgass.
-But, there was recently a big winter swell and it had rolled gravel that was deep below (or out at sea?), up to the surface where there was usually sand.
+One of my very best days finding seaglass, I was at a beach I walked often (Rincon point in California) that typically had no seaglass.
+There had recently been a big winter swell and it had rolled gravel that was deep below (or out at sea?) up to the surface where there was usually sand.
 Among the gravel, like stones, were endless seaglass treasures!
 Marbles, reds, blues, totally nuggety!
 Some of the best big pieces I'de ever seen.
 The only thing stopping me from staying all day was the tide.

 #1.
 Tide: Always go at the lowest tide possible (know your tides for safety in cliffy areas)